marczaku/104-csharp-oop/1-classes/slides/README.md

     // The old animal variable will then be out of scope
     // And therefore cleaned up by the garbage collector at some point
     // This will call the finalizer (whenever the GC decides to "wake up"
-    // To speed this process up, since the garbage collector is slow and lazy:
+    // To speed this process up, since the garbage collector is slow and lazy
     // We can call it manually:
     GC.Collect();
+    // The following command makes the Program pause for
+    // a short moment, which increases the chances of the
+    // Garbage Collector to complete his work in time.
+    Thread.Sleep(100);
   }
 }
 ```